-There’s no doubt that electric cars are becoming more popular as their range and charging options get more attractive.
-But should I buy an electric car and what are the pros and cons?
+Electric cars are becoming more popular as their range and charging options get more attractive.
+But the decision to buy one ultimately comes down to you.

 Low running costs: Charging is cheaper than using fossil fuels, and electric cars can be cheaper to service because there are fewer moving parts.